JakkiWang/Chatbot/readme.md

 - emoji_map.py: Define some mappings, such as the mapping between emoji and the mood.
 - dbhelper.py: Define the database operations.

 The folder resources contains the database.
+It is not uploaded here.

 Following the steps to run and use the chatbot:
 1. Run the model with '''python main.py'''